awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.Options.md

 # Options for MySQL DB instances<a name="Appendix.MySQL.Options"></a>

-This appendix describes options, or additional features, that are available for Amazon RDS instances running the MySQL DB engine\.
+Following, you can find a description of options, or additional features, that are available for Amazon RDS instances running the MySQL DB engine\.
 To enable these options, you can add them to a custom option group, and then associate the option group with your DB instance\.
 For more information about working with option groups, see [Working with option groups](USER_WorkingWithOptionGroups.md)\.

 Amazon RDS supports the following options for MySQL: